codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 loss = max(0, constant margin - cos(question, good answer) + cos(question, bad answer))
 {% endhighlight %}

-Note that for implementations, having a loss of zero can be troublesome, so a small value like `1e-6` is generally preferable instead.
+Note that for some implementations, having a loss of zero can be troublesome, so a small value like `1e-6` is preferable instead.
 The loss is zero when the difference between the cosine similarities of the good and bad answers is greater than the constant margin we defined.
 In practice, the margins generally range from 0.001 to 0.2.
 If we want to use something besides cosine similarity, we can reformulate this as

 {% highlight bash %}
 loss = max(0, constant margin - sim(question, good answer) + sim(question, bad answer))